learn-co-curriculum/dsc-word-count-with-map-reduce-lab/README.md

     return output
 ```

-## Level Up
+## Level Up (Optional)

 * Create histograms of the top 50 words from each author

 ## Summary

-In this simple exercise, we saw Map-Reduce in action for solving a basic NLP task i.e. counting the frequency of stop words and keep words of a text corpus.
+In this simple exercise, we saw MapReduce in action for solving a basic NLP task, i.e. counting the frequency of stop words and keep words of a text corpus.
 This exercise can be seen as a first step towards text analytics on big data platforms.
-After this lab, we will get into more advanced use cases of pyspark, specifically for machine learning applications.
+After this lab, we will get into more advanced use cases of PySpark, specifically for machine learning applications.